 Our Modern Problem

-People, even the religious, feel alarmingly anxious—especially in the modern age.
-Medication, drug addiction, overeating, and empty entertainment all seem have all risen to help placate and to distract us from feelings of despair.
+People are alarmingly anxious in the modern age–even the religious.
+Addiction in many forms (drugs, food, shopping, social media) has risen to help placate and distract us from feelings of despair.
 As a result, we feel even more disconnected from each other and from ourselves.
-This anxiety and depressions stems from our separation from the divine—the makeup of our true human nature and of reality—so a vicious cycle perpetuates the problem; the harder we work to distract ourselves from what ails us, the worst our situation becomes.
+This anxiety and depression stems from our separation from the divine—the makeup of our true human nature and of reality—so a vicious cycle perpetuates the problem; the harder we work to distract ourselves from what ails us, the worst our situation becomes.
 This tragedy hallmarks the modern age.